lyokoth/tetrispt2/README.md

 # tetris
- a tetris game using html and css
+ a tetris game created with javascript, deployed with HTML and CSS.

 3/31/2023